calebfavor/raildocs/pages/aws-ebs-cron-jobs.md

 ### `CronTestTarget` command for testing functionality.

 The "crontesttarget" command (`\App\Console\Commands\CronTestTarget`) will send an email (address is hardcoded in the `\App\Mail\CronTestEmail` Mailable class — obviously change as needed) will send an email and log some info.
 Real handy.

+## Todo

+Handling of failed messages.
+Right now we're just notified of failed renewals via the logs, and failed messages go to the "Dead letter queue".